hallie-marshall/ecommerce-churn-clv/README.md

 -	**MAPE:** while overall predictions are strong, a relative percentage error of **522.47%** indicates that further refinement would greatly benefit the model for automated and long-term use.

-The insights from this project enhances customer segmentation, retention strategies, and revenue forecasting.
+The insights from this project enhance customer segmentation, retention strategies, and revenue forecasting.
 This analysis lays the groundwork for future initiatives, as highlighted in the [Recommendations](https://github.com/hallie-marshall/ecommerce-churn-clv/edit/main/README.md#recommendations) section below.

 ## Insights